nielssorensen/OpenEmu-wiki/NEW-UI-BUILD-(25TH-JAN-2012).md

 27 -	The image below left is our default cover artwork in coverflow currently.
 Is it at all possible to use the default artwork as used in grid view for this (rough mockup image to the right)..

-28 -	<strike>At times, the game title in CoverFlow view changes to a big white bar / box.
-Very odd..</strike>

 29 -	This is more of a question, but, is it possible to add a custom scrollbar to this coverflow view?
 I know we are using either a hacked coverflow using Apples hidden API's or
 	some open source stuff to do this? ..but, a scrollbar would be consistent with how Apple does this in Tunes (and make scrolling through covers useful / easier).

 ###GRID VIEW

-30 -	<strike>Chris (cyco) has mentioned this, but Grid view sometimes crashes when quickly scrolling and sometimes when resizing the thumbnails</strike>.

-31 -	<strike>Archive.vg API: Adding a game should use the api database (I know we have had weird issues with it), this includes cleaning up the rom file name we use by default by using
-	the game name Archive has for it and pulling in the cover art from Archive's database.</strike>

-32 -	<strike>Manually adding artwork (i.e. drag n' drop onto a game from my desktop), works, but the image disappears when I change to a different console or collection in the sidebar
-	and is also lost or disappears after I quit the app and relaunch.</strike>

-33 -	<strike>Grid view allows a user to change the artwork via drag n drop.
-Chris (cyco) came up with an initial animation fro this, and I have since tweaked it and refined it.</strike>
-	<strike>(see this in Dropbox > Notes > Adding Artwork > Animated Mockup for various videos of this)</strike>

-34 -	<strike>A selected game is indicated with a blue 'ring' around the box art perimeter (image below).
-In a previous build we had a nice quick little fade in / fade out transition with this selector.
-	Its not really an issue, but I do miss it.. one of those small requests that would remove a common action users do and make it look less 'clunky'..</strike>

 35 -	I would like to start setting ratios for some of the default box art per-system or console.
 Let me explain: Looking at NES games as the starting point..
 	NES games are traditionally rectangular, in a portrait view.
 So, currently, the way we display this in the live build of OE is correct..